raspberrypi/documentation/configuration/config-txt/overclocking.md

 | enable_tvout | 360 |
 | hdmi_enable_4kp60 | 550 |

-Changing `core_freq` is not supported on the Pi 4, any change from the default will almost certainly cause a failure to boot.
+Changing `core_freq` in `config.txt` is not supported on the Pi 4, any change from the default will almost certainly cause a failure to boot.

-It is recommended when overclocking to use the individual frequency settings rather than `gpu_freq` on the Pi 4, as since it sets `core_freq` it is likely to not have the desired effect.
+It is recommended when overclocking to use the individual frequency settings rather than `gpu_freq`, as since it sets `core_freq` it is not likely to have the desired effect.

 ### force_turbo